pendo-io/pendo-mobile-sdk/api-documentation/flutter-apis.md

 static Future<void> pauseGuides(bool dismissGuides) async
 ```

 >Pauses any guides from appearing during an active session.
 If the `dismissGuides` value is set to `true`, then any visible guide will be dismissed.
+Calling this API affects the current session.
+Starting a new session reverts this logic, enabling guides to be presented.

 <details>
 <summary> <b>Details</b><i> - Click to expand or collapse</i></summary><br>